 How is Import Duty and GST Calculated?

-Our objective is legally minimise your import duty and GST on your imported goods.
+Our objective is to legally minimise import duty and GST on your imported goods.

 Import Duty is determined by the classification of goods in the Customs Tariff and the applicability of concessions.
 The duty rate can range from FREE to 10%, however the standard rate for most goods is 5%.

-Our licensed customs brokers classify your goods in the Customs Tariff and proactively search for concessions, by-laws and Free Trade Agreement exemptions that may make the goods duty free.
+We proactively classify your goods in the Customs Tariff and search for concessions, by-laws and Free Trade Agreement exemptions that may make the goods duty free.
 Our Tariff Consultants can also make application to Customs for Tariff Concessions on your goods.
 See our Tariff Consultancy Services.